nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### The `DisjointAppointmentList` Class

 All persistent `Appointment` objects in the system are stored in a `DisjointAppointmentList` object at the lowest level. `DisjointAppointmentList` is a partial implementation of a `List`, supporting only a minimal set of list operations including `add()`, `set()`, `remove()` and `contains()`.
 It enforces the following constraints upon the `Appointment` objects contained in the list:
-- All `Appointment` objects in the list must not have overlapping periods, that is, for all distinct `Appointment` objects `A1` and `A2` in the list, `A1.startDateTime >= A2.endDateTime` or `A2.startStartTime >= A1.endDateTime`.
+* All `Appointment` objects in the list must not have overlapping periods, that is, for all distinct `Appointment` objects `A1` and `A2` in the list, `A1.startDateTime >= A2.endDateTime` or `A2.startStartTime >= A1.endDateTime`.
-- All `Appointment` objects are chronologically sorted by `startDateTime` within the list.
+* All `Appointment` objects are chronologically sorted by `startDateTime` within the list.

 |<img src="images/DisjointAppointmentListStateAllowed.png" width="550" />|
 | - |
 |<img src="images/DisjointAppointmentListStateDisallowed.png" width="550" />|

+The no-overlap constraint is enforced at such a low level as a defensive measure so that all higher-level classes that use this class is guaranteed a list of appointments that is consistent with the application constraints (that is to have no overlapping appointments in the schedule).
+This eliminates the need for higher-level classes to check and possibly recover from an inconsistent list.

+While chronological ordering can arguably be enforced in `ModelManager` or even the `UI` component, the decision to implement it at such a low level is due to the fact that `DisjointAppointmentList` is the only class that has direct access to the underlying list of appointments.
+Although manipulation using the public methods can be done, they do not provide index-level manipulation, and are hence less efficient due to the extra `List#indexOf` operation required.
+The solution of implementing additional index-based operations exists, but would result in highly specialized methods that are only used by the sorting function, unnecessarily complicating the class.

-In order to efficiently maintain chronological ordering upon list modification, `DisjointAppointmentList` implements the shifting operation of *Insertion Sort* in the private method `DisjointAppointmentList#shiftAppointmentToPosition()`. *Insertion Sort* is significantly faster than the default Java list sort function, which uses *Quick Sort*, when only 1 element is out of place.
+In order to efficiently maintain chronological ordering upon list modification, `DisjointAppointmentList` implements the shifting operation of *Insertion Sort* in the private method `DisjointAppointmentList#shiftAppointmentToPosition(index)`. *Insertion Sort* is **significantly faster** than the default Java list sort function, which uses *Quick Sort*, when only 1 element is out of place.
 For list modifications, this is always the case, and the implementation will result in better sorting performance.
 |<img src="images/DisjointAppointmentListSortBefore.png" width="550" />|
 | - |
 |<img src="images/DisjointAppointmentListSortAfter.png" width="550" />|